To authenticate an API call successfully, pass a Consumer ID and digital signature in the header for every API call.

-Register as a Walmart Drop Ship Vendor to receive a Consumer ID and Private Key.
-Log into the Developer Portal to obtain these items.
-For instructions, See Introduction to DSV APIs.
+Register as a Walmart 1P Supplier to receive a consumer ID and private key.
+Log into Developer Portal to obtain these items.
+For instructions, see Introduction to DSV APIs (change to new link and name when push to prod.)

-You can integrate with the DSV APIs by calling an API and generating a digital signature.
+Drop ship vendor (DSV) suppliers can integrate with the 1P Supplier APIs by calling an API and generating a digital signature.

-- Choose a simple GET method to call one of the DSV resources.
+- Choose a GET method to call one of the 1P Supplier resources.
 For example, call GET Feed Status: GET /v3/feedstatus.

 - Generate a digital signature.